On Pancyclicity in a Mixed Model for Domination Reconfiguration: Combining graphs

 \section{Combining graphs}

 There are many ways in which graphs can be combined.
 We provide a few of them here:

 The \emph{union} of two graphs $G$ and $H$, denoted $G \cup H$, is the graph whose vertex and edge sets are the unions of the vertex and edge sets of the underlying graphs, respectively.
-The \emph{Cartesian product} of two graphs $G$ and $H$, denoted $G\ \square\ H$, is the graph whose vertex set is the Cartesian product of the vertex sets of $G$ and $H$, where two vertices $(u,v)$ and $(x,y)$ are adjacent if either $u = x$ and $v \sim y$, or if $u \sim x$ and $v = y$.
+The \emph{Cartesian product} of two graphs $G$ and $H$, denoted $G\ \square\ H$, is the graph whose vertex set is the Cartesian product of the vertex sets of $G$ and $H$, where two vertices $(u,v)$ and $(x,y)$ are adjacent if either and , or if and .
 The \emph{join} of two graphs $G$ and $H$, denoted $G \vee H$, is the union of $G$ and $H$, along with every possible edge between a vertex $h \in V(H)$ and a vertex $g \in V(G)$.

-According to Shih et al.~\cite{SLTH09}, a bipartite graph $G$ is \emph{$k$-cycle bipanpositionable} if, for any two distinct vertices $x$ and $y$, there exists a cycle $C$ of length $k$ in $G$ with $d_C(x,y)=\ell$ for any integer $\ell$ where $d_G(x,y) \leq \ell \leq \frac{k}{2}$ and $\ell$ has the same parity as $d_G(x,y)$.
-Further, a bipartite graph $G$ is \emph{bipanpositionable bipancyclic} if $G$ is $k$-cycle bipanpositionable for every even integer $k$ between $4$ and $\abs{V(G)}$.
-In~\cite{SLTH09}, Shih et al.\ prove that for any integer $n \geq 2$, the hypercube $Q_n$ is bipanpositionable bipancyclic, where the hypercube $Q_n$ is the graph on $2^n$ vertices obtained by taking the Cartesian product of $n$ copies of $P_2$.
+We denote by $d_G(x,y)$, the distance from $x$ to $y$ in the graph $G$.
+According to~\cite{SLTH09}, a bipartite graph $G$ is \emph{$k$-cycle bipanpositionable} if, for any two distinct vertices $x$ and $y$, and any integer $\ell$ which has the same parity as $d_G(x,y)$ and satisfies $d_G(x,y) \leq \ell \leq \frac{k}{2}$, there exists a cycle $C$ of length $k$ in $G$ with $d_C(x,y)=\ell$.
+Further, a bipartite graph $G$ is \emph{bipanpositionable bipancyclic} if $G$ is $k$-cycle bipanpositionable for every even integer $k$ between $4$ and $\abs{V(G)}$. \cite{SLTH09} prove that for any integer $n \geq 2$, the hypercube $Q_n$ is bipanpositionable bipancyclic, where the hypercube $Q_n$ is the graph on $2^n$ vertices obtained by taking the Cartesian product of $n$ copies of $P_2$.
 This important fact will be of use several times throughout this section.

 We begin by noting that if a graph has multiple components, a dominating set of the graph must dominate each component individually, which implies the following: